128technology/docs/docs/plugin_cloud_ha.md

 ### Azure Load Balancer Config Generation

-If the `solution-type` of a group is `azure-lb`, then the plugin will generate services and service routes to route the http probes down into the `cloud-ha` interface for the Azure Load Balancer API Agent to respond to.
+If the `solution-type` of a group is `azure-lb`, then the plugin will generate services and service routes to route the http probes down into the `cloud-ha` interface for the Azure Load Balancer API Agent to respond.

 ## Troubleshooting